Coronary bypass surgery

 condition is stable, you will be moved to the high dependency unit

 Most people get excellent relief from angina and improved

 quality of life.

-Different from person to person, depending on the severity of
+The risks are different from person to person, depending on the

-heart disease, type of operation, age, and current state of
+severity of heart disease, type of operation, age, and current

 Out of bed in a day or two, return home after a week, full